Freedom of movement: Schengen Area

-A different arrangement amongst 26 European countries, covers some but not all European Union member states together with some non-member states.
+A different arrangement amongst 29 European countries, covers some but not all European Union member states together with some non-member states.
 The arrangement allows visa-free travel between the countries in this area, in general without border controls.
 A foreign national who holds a visa issued by any of these countries can travel freely within the area.

+Nordic Passport Union

+The Nordic Passport Union allows citizens of the Nordic countries – Iceland, Denmark, Norway, Sweden, and Finland – to travel and reside in another Nordic country without any travel documentation (e.g. a passport or national identity card) or a residence permit.
+Since 25 March 2001, all five states are also in the Schengen Area.

 Mercosur

-The Mercosur alliance between Argentina, Brazil, Paraguay and Uruguay includes a freedom of movement area between its member states and five other associate states.
+The Mercosur alliance between Argentina, Bolivia, Brazil, Paraguay and Uruguay includes a freedom of movement area between its member states and five other associate states.
 Citizens don't require a passport to travel through other Mercosur or associate countries.
+Freedom of movement also extends to certain associated countries (Chile, Colombia, Ecuador and Peru), citizens of which can also travel to their territories without the need of a passport..